ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 ## Assessment of Missingness
 ### NMAR Analysis
 We believe the `'rating'` column is not missing at random(NMAR), the chance that a value is missing depends on the actual missing value.
+In our Data Generating Process, we first filled all 0 ratings with np.nan and then get the average rating in `'rating'` column.
+Thus, `'rating'` of a recipe is missing if a recipe has no reviews with any rating.
+The probability that a users leave no rating for a recipe is likely to depends on the intended rating itself.
 For example, the user is less likely to fill in a 3 when they feel neutral towards the recipe, compared to 5 and 1 when they are extremely satified or dissatisfied.

-any additional data you might want to obtain that could explain the missingness (thereby making it MAR).
+**additional data you to obtain that could explain the missingness:** If the reviews came with tags the reviewer can select, it will likely turn rating into an MAR column.
+For example, a review with **"delicious"** tag is less likely to be missing its rating.

 ### Missingness Dependency